lxhom/schule-wordclock/docs/quicksummary.md

 If you look at all the letters, you can see how this clock works.
 It has all words that are required to spell out every time of the day with 5 minutes accuracy on it, allowing you to display the time by highlighting some of the words (see the [example](#(note:-ignore-the-quotation-marks,-they-are-used-to-highlight-words))).
 And that's basically it.

-But making it a real thing isnt that easy, because you need to do x things:
+But making it a real thing isnt that easy, because you need to do these things:
 1. [Make a letter matrix with all words on it, with the least possible amount of letters.](#For-more-infos-and-the-full-documentation-go-to-the-full-summary)
 2. [Make a program that gives you the time in words.](#For-more-infos-and-the-full-documentation-go-to-the-full-summary)
 3. [Make a program that displays the words on the matrix.](#For-more-infos-and-the-full-documentation-go-to-the-full-summary)